Learn how to make kefir soda here (homemade soda pop), but first: why would you want to make your own kefir soda?

 How does homemade soda pop taste?

 When my family tried it (meaning my Mom, step-Dad, siblings), most of them didn’t like the taste.
 They think it’s not sweet enough, but they’re used to Coke and Mountain Dew.
 They also don’t like the fermented taste, but I honestly don’t think it’s that strong and my kids don’t seem to notice it at all.
 Besides, if people can get used to the nasty fake-sweet chemical taste of diet pops, surely they can get used to this.
 (Have you seen, “Do diet pops cause weight gain?”)
-In my opinion, Kefir soda pop tastes like a really mild wine cooler, “mild” as in less sweet, and less alcohol taste, too, obviously.
+In my opinion, Kefir soda pop tastes like a cross between kombucha and a really mild wine cooler–“mild” as in less sweet, and less alcohol taste, too, obviously.
 It has a nice fizz, and while it’s no where near as sweet as regular pop, it’s sweet enough that my kids and I love it, but maybe it takes a bit for your palate to recover when you're used to the fake-sweet junky drinks?

 I’m a wine wimp…